 All you have to do is have numerous stashes of money and card throughout your person and your pack, and keep your cards separate from your cash.
 Basically speaking, don’t put all your eggs in one basket.

-By all means have a wallet or purse with your money and a card in, but also have a small amount of daily cash in a separate pocket to make small purchases with (so you aren’t flashing huge wads of cash about in your wallet or purse every time you buy a mango juice), a stash of money and a card in your daypack (maybe with your passport) and even another stash of emergency cash in your main pack.
+By all means have a wallet or purse with a small amount of money and a card in, but also have a small amount of daily cash in a separate pocket to make small purchases with (so you aren’t flashing huge wads of cash about in your wallet or purse every time you buy a mango juice), a stash of money and a card in your daypack (maybe with your passport) and even another stash of emergency cash in your main pack.

 The specific details of how you organise this are obviously down to you and how you travel, but the point is if the worst happens and you do get robbed or something does go missing, you haven’t lost everything!